gracejinsotrue/AI-GIRLFRIEN/README.md

 The backend is implemented using **Node.js** and handles the following tasks:

-- Receives the uploaded audio file.
+- Receives uploaded audio files. (currently not in use)
-- Transcribes the audio file to text using Google Cloud Speech-to-Text.
+- Transcribes an audio file to text using Google Cloud Speech-to-Text. (currently not in use)
 - Sends the transcribed text to OpenAI GPT-3 for a response.
 - Returns the GPT-3 response to the frontend.
-- Converts the GPT-3 response to audio using Google Text-to-Speech.
+- Converts the GPT-3 response to audio using Google Text-to-Speech. (currently not in use)

 ### Run the Backend